 The maze of rooms in the secret bunker provides a fascinating insight into what it would have been like to live and work beneath the streets of London during the war.

-The Transatlantic Telephone Room is a small room disguised as a toilet, where Churchill would speak to President Roosevelt in secret.
-You can listen to recordings of their conversations, which is fascinating.
+It has some excellent memorabilia, including the Cabinet War Room, where Churchill met with his advisors.
+The Transatlantic Telephone Room is a small room disguised as a toilet where Churchill would speak to President Roosevelt in secret

-Entry Tickets You can book tickets in advance, but tickets are generally available on the day.
-The museum is open from 9:30 AM to 4 PM every day.
+Tickets – You can book tickets in advance, but tickets are generally available on the day.

 After the Churchill War Rooms, head back through Horse Guards Parade and turn right at Whitehall to have a quick walk past Downing Street.